marclemagne/dotfiles/README.md

 The first thing that should be done after a new installation of macOS is to check for and install all updates.
-You can either do this from the Mac App Store or from the terminal by running: `sudo softwareupdate -ir --verbose`
+You can either do this from the Mac App Store or from the terminal by running:

+`sudo softwareupdate -ir --verbose`

 You will probably have to restart your computer after this.
 Maybe a few times!

-## Install Command Line Tools

-Install Command Line Tools in order to get access to git and other utilities
+Install macOS Command Line Tools in order to get access to git and other
+utilities:

-Run: `xcode-select --install`
+`xcode-select --install`

 ## Bootstrap (almost) all of the things!